troydieter/lhci-fargate/README.md

 >
 > ?
 What branch is considered the repo's trunk or main branch? main

-6. Create a `.lighthouserc.js` file:
+6. Modify your `lighthouserc.js` file accordingly:

         module.exports = {
             ci: {